telefonicaid/fiware-orion/doc/manuals/user/websockets.md

 # Websockets interface

+**This is yet experimental functionality.
+Usage feedback is highly welcomed, but don't rely on it for production, as changes are expected.**

 ## What is this?

 The websockets interface is a new way to communicate with Orion using websockets, this is point to improve the comunication with a faster and more efficient protocol, because now we have a persistent connection with an open socket.
 Also websockets are a way of easing the interaction between Orion and client applications running in browsers and smartphone.